Garrett Hall, University of Virginia

 Garrett Hall at the University of Virginia is positioned in the corner of Central Campus.
 The building designed by McKim, Meade, and White, was originally built in 1909 as the formal Dining Hall.

-Canning Co. also designed and installed a period decorative paint scheme that was based inspired by other period schemes of that time.
+John Canning & Co. also designed and installed a period decorative paint scheme that was based inspired by other period schemes of that time.